go-graphite/go-carbon/README.md

 # This provides the ability to query for new metrics without any wsp files
 # i.e query for metrics present only in cache.
 Does a cache-scan and
-# populates index with metrics with or without corresponding wsp files.
+# populates index with metrics with or without corresponding wsp files,
-# Disabled by default.
+# but will lead to increased memory consumption.
+Disabled by default.
 cache-scan = false

 # Maximum amount of globs in a single metric in index